mcgettrm/url_shortening_service/README.md

 - Tag a release, change git remote to Ampersand repo and push

 - Update and Maintain classmap and readme throughout

+## Next steps
+- Switch to allow consumers to generate multiple short URLs for the same input URL.